Info for First Time Visitors

 What food and drink options are available?

-For classical performances, audience members are allowed to pack food and drinks, alcoholic or non-alcoholic, to bring onto the grounds.
+For classical performances, audience members are allowed to pack food and drinks to bring onto the grounds.
 Pack a cooler with your own food and beverage and enjoy a picnic on the lawn while watching the performance, or partake in the variety of options, like burgers, chicken tenders, and pretzels offered by Legend’s Hospitality, our on-site concessionaire.

 Please refer to Ground Rules for detailed information about what you are allowed to bring inside the venue.